stollener/coding-study/log-100-days-of-code.md

 **Today's Progress:** Continue studying object oriented programming section.
 And read some pages of the html & css book.

 **Thoughts:** I think I want to learn too many things.
 I need to focus on what I'm doing now.

+### Day 66: Jul 13, 2018

+**Working on:** Javascript Algorithms And Data Structures Certification (freeCodeCamp.org) / Codewars

+**Today's Progress:** Continue studying object oriented programming section. / Signed up and struggled with a kata, but still working on it.

+**Thoughts:** My memory is not good.
+I already forgot how to use Regex.